python/peps/pep-XXXX.rst

 Key downsides that led us to reject the idea include the following:
 - A large majority of use cases only use positional-only arguments, and this syntax would be more verbose for that use case, both because of requiring argument names and an explicit ``/``, for example ``(int, /) -> bool`` where our proposal allows ``(int) -> bool``
 - The requirement for explicit ``/`` for positional-only arguments has a high risk of causing frequent bugs - which often wouldn’t be detected by unit tests - where library authors would accidentally use types with named arguments.
-- Our analysis suggests that support for ``ParamSpec`` is key, but the scope rules laid out in PEP 612 would have made this difficult.
+- Our analysis suggests that support for ``ParamSpec`` is key, but the scoping rules laid out in PEP 612 would have made this difficult.

 Other Proposals Considered
 --------------------------

 An idea we looked at very early on was to allow using functions as types.
 This may be a great idea, but we consider less an alternative to better callable types than a major improvement in the usability of Callable Protocols:
-- Using functions as types wouldn’t give us a new way of describing function types as first class values.
+- Using functions as types would not give us a new way of describing function types as first class values.
 Instead, they would require a function definition statement that effectively defines a type alias (much as a Callable Protocol class statement does).
 - Functions-as-types would support almost exactly the same features that Callable Protocols do today: named, optional, and variadic args as well as the ability to define overloads.
-So we think that is an idea for a related PEP, but not a direct substitute for improved Callable syntax.
+Therefore, we think that is an idea for a related PEP, but not a direct substitute for improved Callable syntax.

 We considered a parentheses-free syntax that would have been even more concise::